ckeditor/github-writer/dev/README.md

 To test changes to the source code, the following steps must always be done:

-1. Re-build by executing `yarn run build -d`.
+1. Re-build by executing `yarn run build-dev`.
 2. Refresh the extension in the browser:
     1. In Chrome, click **Window** > **Extensions**.
 Or navigate to [chrome://extensions/](chrome://extensions/).
     2. Click the reload button (⟳).